 Emotionally Focused Therapy (EFT) for Couples

 Emotionally Focused Therapy (EFT) is an evidence-based therapy that centers on breaking unhelpful cycles between partners and strengthening connections to increase relationship satisfaction.
 This short-term, attachment-based therapy aims to create a more secure bond to lead to a healthier, more empathic relationship.
-With the help of your therapist, you and your partner will identify the patterns and points of disconnection harming your relationship.
-Understanding these will allow you to restore closeness with your partner as you each increase your emotional availability, compassion, and engagement.
+With the help of your therapist, you and your partner will identify the patterns and points of disconnection that harm your relationship, often through a cycle of denial and withdrawal.
+Understanding these will allow you to restore closeness with your partner as you each increase your emotional vulnerability, availability, compassion, and engagement.
 Fostering this deeper, stronger connection will enable you and your partner to tackle life’s problems together with confidence.